School Psychology PhD

 • Graduate Student Organization of the College of Education and Human Development, which runs community-based events like school supply drives as well as professional development workshops and activities.
 The organization upholds a strong commitment to social justice, regularly organizing political events and engaging in projects with community partners.

 • Student Association of School Psychologists, a student organization that plans social hours and organizes volunteer opportunities for students.
 They also co-sponsor a yearly school psychology conference with the School District of Philadelphia and with the Association of School Psychologists in Pennsylvania.
 This event attracts school psychologists and mental health professionals from all over the region.
-Past speakers have included Laurence Steinberg, Marsha Levick, MK Asante and Celeste M. Malone.
+Past speakers have included Laurence Steinberg, Marsha Levick, Molefi Kete Asante and Celeste M. Malone.

 Questions

-For more information about this program, the College of Education and Human Development, how to apply for admission, and your application status, contact Enrollment Management.
+For more information about this program, the College of Education and Human Development, how to apply for admission and your application status, contact Enrollment Management.

 Enrollment Management